How to Use an Insulin Pen

 Set the insulin dose

-1. Make sure the dose window shows zero.
-If it doesn’t, turn the dosage selector back until it shows zero.
+After you prime the pen, the dose selector should go back to zero.
+If it doesn’t, turn the dose selector back until it does.

-• If you can’t dial to the number of units you need, the insulin pen is probably almost empty.
-Throw it away and get a new one from the refrigerator so you can inject the full dose at once.
-Do not inject partial doses or split the dose into 2 injections.
+Dial the pen to your dose.
+Make sure the arrow is exactly lined up with the dose you’re injecting.
+If you can’t dial to the number of units you need, the insulin pen is probably almost empty.
+Throw it away and get a new one so you can inject the full dose at once.
+Never inject less than a full dose or split the dose into 2 injections.

 Choose an injection site